RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 #### Collaborators

 - [kcdtv] for French translations, beta testing, suggestions about new features and support received since the beginning
-- **USUARIONUEVO** for helping me to improve the script, suggestions about new features and for the support received
+- [USUARIONUEVO] for helping to improve the script, suggestions about new features and for the support received adding it to [Wifislax]
 - **El padrino** and [cLn] for Catalan translations
 - [Luan] for Portuguese translations
 - [MiAl] for Russian translations